-The second benefit is that WordPress power 35% of the entire Internet.
+The second benefit is that WordPress power 35% of the entire internet.
 As a result, there is a very, very sophisticated and well developed universe around it.
-Hosting companies that specialize in it.
-Endless software developers (the fact that it’s written in PHP makes this doubly true).
-A near unlimited number of plugins that do almost anything you can imagine.
+There are hosting companies that specialize in it.
+And endless software developers (the fact that it’s written in PHP makes this doubly true).
+As well as nearly an unlimited number of plugins that do almost anything you can imagine.

 And that lets you sleep easy at night.
 In 10 years, will Salesforce Commerce Cloud even exist?
 Or will Shopify?
 Or Magento?
 We don’t know, but WordPress will still be around.
-It ain’t no Moveable Type (said as I not honorably at the first mainstream open source blogging platform).
+It ain’t no Moveable Type (the first mainstream open source blogging platform).

 But WordPress does have a few downsides, as well.

-First, it scales like a….(Insert a not nice word here.)
+First, it scales like a….(Insert a not nice word here).
 The bigger your userbase is, the harder it is.
 You want speed?
-Okay, using a caching plugin – but then you can’t cache all the unique custom changes you want just for this or that person to see.
+Okay, use a caching plugin — but then you can’t cache all the unique custom changes you want just for this or that person to see.
 It’s hard to do WordPress right, at scale, from the purely technical side of things.

 And the reason for that leads to the second problem: WordPress wasn’t built to be an ecommerce platform.
 It was built to be a blog, or content platform.
-It does content amazingly well but as a result, no matter how well WooCommerce is integrated in, and the fact that it is built by Automattic (the creators of WordPress), can’t compensate for the fact that it is, to be very blunt, hacked on to WordPress.
+It does content amazingly well but as a result, no matter how well WooCommerce is integrated, and the fact that it is built by Automattic (the creators of WordPress), it can’t compensate for the fact that it is, to be very blunt, hacked onto WordPress.

 The next series of reasons are less problems with WordPress and more things that are uniquely powerful about Salesforce Commerce Cloud:

-- The marketing functionality built-in to it from the ground-up is something that no other ecommerce platform can compete with.
+- The marketing functionality built into it from the ground-up is something that no other ecommerce platform can compete with.
 You can create any type of sale on any product for any audience triggered under any conditions.
 (Well, almost.)
-If you want only people in Los Angeles to see 11% off on Pink Products between 11:11am and 11:22am but this sale is visible only to people who have spent more than $137 on your site within the last 322 minutes–you can do that.
-Neither WordPress/WooCommerce nor any other platform can even come close to this.
+If you want only people in Los Angeles to see “11% off” on Pink Products between 11:11am and 11:22am but this sale is visible only to people who have spent more than $137 on your site within the last 322 minutes — you can do that.
+Neither WordPress (with WooCommerce) nor any other platform can even come close to this.

-- WordPress’s plugins are great – you can find or buy one to do almost anything – are notoriously high risk, high reward – with the risk happening far too often.
-(I’ve had to remove many beloved plugins from my WordPress sites because their 10,000 character long attempted queries crashed the poor MySql database every time, as the sites grew.)
+- WordPress’s plugins are great — you can find or buy one to do almost anything — but are notoriously high risk, high reward, with the risk happening far too often.
+(I’ve had to remove many beloved plugins from my WordPress sites because their 10,000-character-long attempted queries crashed the poor MySql database every time, as the sites grew.)

-- A/B testing is built-in to Salesforce Commerce Cloud.
+- A/B testing is built into Salesforce Commerce Cloud.
 While there are various plugins to do this for WordPress, they all test out content on the “section” level (just one sentence or part of a page) or on the “page” level (some people see this version of the page, some people see another).
-But with Salesforce Commerce Cloud, you can test it completely different experiences, just as though they’re different sites.
+But with Salesforce Commerce Cloud, you can test completely different experiences, just as though they’re different sites.

 Taken together, what all this boils down to is the following.
 WordPress is awesome if you’re already deeply familiar with it; if you’re doing a content-first strategy; if you’re small and intend to stay small, like if you’re a niche site; if you’re a control freak and don’t like your site being in the hands of a random company or like tweaking every thing possible with no limitations beyond the feasible; if you prioritize long-term stability.